-An otoplasty procedure performed by our plastic surgeon, Mark Pinsky, MD, can adjust the position, size, and shape of ears to create a more natural appearance.
+An otoplasty procedure performed by our West Palm Beach plastic surgeons can adjust the position, size, and shape of ears to create a more natural appearance.
 For example, otoplasty surgery can pin a person’s ears back if they happen to stick out too far, or reduce the size of large ears.

 As with any cosmetic procedure, it is important to educate yourself regarding the benefits and risks associated with an otoplasty.
 Education is the key aspect to ensuring the highest possible success rate.

-After your otoplasty procedure you can expect to be sent home in a bulky bandage.
+After your otoplasty procedure, you can expect to be sent home in a bulky bandage.
 This is used to ensure the best molding of the ear post-surgery.
-As with any surgery a certain amount of pain and discomfort can be expected.
-Throbbing in the ear and earaches can be expected.
+As with any surgery, a certain amount of pain and discomfort can be expected.
+Throbbing in the ear and earaches is common.
 Your discomfort should be easily managed with pain medication.
 If you have sharp, intense pain that medication is not treating, consult your doctor immediately.

 Investigate your procedure in advance and prepare a list of questions for your doctor.
 Knowledge will not only set you at ease regarding your procedure, but having all the information will help you develop reasonable, realistic expectations for your surgery results.

 If you work with your doctor and follow all instructions both pre and post-surgery and get informed about the procedure in advance, you’ll minimize your risk of complications and maximize your results.